VincentVanlaer/mesa-school-labs/content/wednesday/lab-1.md

 ## Task 1.
 Identifying different mass transfer cases
 Mass transfer can be divided into three cases based on the evolutionary phase of the primary star when the transfer occurs.
 The primary star evolves faster, fills its Roche lobe, and begins transferring mass to the secondary star.
 The three cases are:
-Case A: The primary transfers mass while core hydrogen burning.
+**Case A**: The primary transfers mass while core hydrogen burning.
-Case B: The primary transfers mass while core helium burning.
+**Case B**: The primary transfers mass while core helium burning.
-Case C: The primary transfers mass after the end of core helium burning.
+**Case C**: The primary transfers mass after the end of core helium burning.

 Now, let's download the MESA work directory from [here](https://heibox.uni-heidelberg.de/f/e438b0ef7cb64b90a497/?dl=1).